 Further, as a guideline, non-employee directors may only sell up to one-half of all vested value above the ownership requirement.
 "Vested value" is defined as the value of shares of any class of common stock, shares of vested restricted stock units, unexercised vested options (held for at least three years from grant date), warrants or rights to acquire shares of common stock and securities that are convertible into shares of common stock.
-Also, a non-employee director's equity in the Company may not be sold until the nonemployee director satisfies the Company's stock ownership policy.
+Also, a non-employee director's equity in the Company may not be sold until the non-employee director satisfies the Company's stock ownership policy.
+In February 2022, the Nominating and Governance Committee revised the definition of equity for purposes of the stock ownership policy calculations for its non-employee directors to (i) exclude unexercised vested options and (ii) include unvested time-based restricted stock units (after netting an estimated amount for taxes, if applicable).